Einhänder: Reception

 Concerning the graphics, GameSpot, AllGame and Official U.S. PlayStation Magazine appreciated the level of details and effects used in the different stages, as well as the large size of the bosses.
-IGN noted that the game's 3D graphics made it look "substantially better" than most of the other, sprite-based, shoot 'em up games of the time.
+Kujawa said, "Einhänders 3D aesthetics are absolutely top-notch because it embraces, not abuses its polygonal graphics.
+The environments are stunning and the enemies are rendered to near-perfection."
+IGN opined that the 3D graphics look "substantially better" than that of most of the other, sprite-based, shoot 'em up games of the time.

-The soundtrack of the game was praised by reviewers such as Eurogamer, IGN, Soundtrack Central and Official U.S. PlayStation Magazine.'
-GamePro noted that the techno music and sound effects fit the stages "perfectly".
-However, GameSpot felt that the quality of the music and sound effects were "good" but globally not on par with that of the graphics.
-The game's short duration and lack of a two-player mode were noted as the game's only flaws by AllGame and GamePro.
+The soundtrack was praised by reviewers such as EGM, Eurogamer, IGN, Soundtrack Central and Official U.S. PlayStation Magazine.
+GamePro said that the techno music and sound effects fit the stages "perfectly".
+However, GameSpot felt that the quality of the music and sound effects was "good" but globally not on par with that of the graphics.
+The game's short duration and lack of a two-player mode were cited as the game's only flaws by AllGame, GamePro, and John Ricciardi of EGM, though Ricciardi's co-reviewers Kraig Kujawa and Crispin Boyer both asserted that Einhänder is much longer than most shooters.
 GameSpot estimated that the game demands "just over an hour" to complete.

 In Japan, Einhänder had sold 50,000 units three days after its release, and 100,000 units as of February 1999.

 The game was a runner-up for the "Best Action Game" and "Best Graphics" awards at the 1998 OPM Editors' Awards, both of which went to Crash Bandicoot: Warped.

 In 2007, IGN ranked it first in a top ten of the best 2D space shooters.